Apsley Falls

 The Apsley Falls are two waterfalls on the Apsley River in the Northern Tablelands region of New South Wales, Australia.
-The falls are located about 20 km east of Walcha, and 1 kilometre off the Oxley Highway in a deep gorge, that is part of the Oxley Wild Rivers National Park.
+The falls are located about 20 km east of Walcha, and 1 kilometre off the Oxley Highway in a deep gorge in Oxley Wild Rivers National Park.
 They are the first falls in a succession of dramatic drops in an area that has some of the most remarkable scenery in Eastern Australia.
 The first drop of the falls is about 65 m in depth, and the second, which is about 800 m further on, plummets 58 m to the bottom of the gorge.

 History

 The old wooden stairway, Apsley Falls, Walcha.

 Aboriginal people tell the story of how the Rainbow Serpent created the gorge at Apsley Falls in the Dreamtime.
 The Rainbow Serpent is said to travel underground from the base of the falls to reappear 20 km upstream at the Mill Hole on the Apsley River in Walcha.
 The site is now marked at the Mill Hole by the Rainbow Serpent mosaic made with the help of the local Aboriginal community.

 Apart from Aboriginal significance of the area as a meeting place, John Oxley passed by the falls on 13 September 1818 and he named them the Bathurst Falls.
 He described it as "one of the most magnificent waterfalls we have seen".

 Oxley named the Apsley River and wrote in his journal that he was "lost in astonishment at the sight of this wonderful natural sublimity".

 In 1902 three men, Ted Baker, Jim McMillan and "Wattie" Joiner built the wooden stairway that zigzagged its way from the top of the gorge to the water's edge.
 All timber used in this dangerous and mammoth task was hand dressed with an axe and adze by this trio.
 The original stairway was used until 1932, when it was declared unsafe and partly demolished. in 2020 the wooden stairway was fully demolished.

 Quite some time after parts of this stairway rotted and became dangerous, the Walcha Lions Club set about the huge task of erecting a steel staircase and viewing platform to halfway down the gorge.
 One of the Lions, Lindsay McMillan (son of the above Jim McMillan), designed the steel structure, lookout and platform.
 All materials were supplied by the Walcha Shire Council and it took the Lions Club members 1,745 hours to complete the job during 1961.
 The Lions were internationally, and justly, recognised for their tremendous contribution here.
 The official opening of the scenic stairway was on 14 October 1961 by the state member for Armidale, Davis Hughes.